helliott20/dmarc-analyser/docs/AUDIT_LOGS_QUICK_START.md

 ---

 That's it!
-You're ready to track all activities in your DMARC Analyzer. 🎉
+You're ready to track all activities in your DMARC Analyser. 🎉